elm-tooling/elm-tooling-cli/docs/faq.md

 As long as you define the needed tools in every project, you don’t really need global installations.
 Use `npx elm` and `npx elm-format` etc. A benefit of _not_ having global installations is that you can never run the global version instead of the project version by mistake.

-If you want a global `elm` command you could try the [official installer](https://guide.elm-lang.org/install/elm.html).
+If you want a global `elm` command you could try the [official installer](https://guide.elm-lang.org/install/elm.html), the [unofficial npm package](https://github.com/lydell/compiler/tree/zero-deps-arm-lydell/installers/npm) or [brew](https://formulae.brew.sh/formula/elm#default).

 On macOS and Linux, you could alternatively add symlinks in your `$PATH`.
 For example, on macOS: